Sociomapping: Populations and large systems

 For large systems and populations, different type of Sociomaps is used.
-Data used for these type of maps are rectangular matrices, where for each subject there is a preference vector of selected objects (such as political parties, brands, products, and so on).
+Data used for these types of maps are rectangular matrices, where for each subject there is a preference vector of selected objects (such as political parties, brands, products, and so on).

 In order to create a Sociomap, for each subject a position in the map is determined, and a small piece of mass representing this subject is placed on the map according to its vector of preferences to an object.
 As a result, there are places on the Sociomap where more subject are placed (hills) and where there are no subject (valleys).
 Therefore, hills are formed on the places representing typical preference configurations and this allows for visual cluster analysis, or segmentation.

 In this sense, Large systems Sociomapping is a data mining approach based on visual pattern recognition).

 Typical uses for Large systems Sociomapping are: